Plan for College Tuition and Expenses

 Loans should be a last resort.
 Although a loan represents an investment in your child’s future, it also creates debt.
 That motivates most parents and students to go for scholarship money first.
 It’s a strategy that makes sense in the long run.

-In 2013, seven in 10 students who graduated from college shouldered an average debt of $28,400 in student loans according to The Project on Student Debt, an initiative of the nonprofit Institute for College Access and Success.
+Get the latest data on student loan debt in your state from The Project on Student Debt, an initiative of the nonprofit Institute for College Access and Success.

 If your child does opt for a loan:

-- Make sure he or she does his or her research.
-Government loans, such as the Federal Stafford Loan, often offer lower interest rates and fees than private loans offered by banks and credit unions.
+- Make sure he or she does their research.
+Government loans, such as the federal Stafford loan, often offer lower interest rates and fees than private loans offered by banks and credit unions.

-- Also, remind your child that educational loan money should be used only for school-related expenses.
+- Remind your child that educational loan money should be used only for college tuition and school-related expenses.

 Judge a Book by its Cover